What to do in Bordeaux, the city of wine: Places to visit and events to experience07-02-2020

 The Place de la Victoire/Victory Square

 Located in the heart of the city, this square is reputed to be lively when the evening comes.
-With its many bars and terraces, it is one of Bordeaux's favourite meeting places for people to meet up with friends and get some drinks.
+With its many bars and terraces, it is one of Bordeaux's favorite meeting places for people to meet up with friends and get some drinks.

 Source: Lieux Publics Lieux Prives